iamnotnato/alx-higher_level_programming/0x11-python-network_1/README.md

+Ubuntu 20.04 with Python and Flask - with a web server running for project Network #1

 General
 Allowed editors: vi, vim, emacs
 All your files will be interpreted/compiled on Ubuntu 20.04 LTS using python3 (version 3.8.5)